AsyncDisplayKit/Documentation/docs/_docs/automatic-layout-containers.md

   </tr>
   <tr>
     <td><b><code>.sizeRange</code></b></td>
-    <td>If specified, the child's size is restricted according to this `ASRelativeSizeRange`.
+    <td>If specified, the child's size is restricted according to this <code>ASRelativeSizeRange</code>.
 Percentages are resolved relative to the static layout spec.</td>
   </tr>
   <tr>
     <td><b><code>.layoutPosition</code></b></td>
-    <td>The `CGPoint` position of this object within its parent spec.</td>
+    <td>The <code>CGPoint</code> position of this object within its parent spec.</td>
   </tr>
 </table>

 ### Providing Intrinsic Sizes for Leaf Nodes

-AsyncDisplayKit's layout is recursive, starting at the layoutSpec returned from `layoutSpecThatFits:` and proceeding down until it reaches the leaf nodes included in any nested layoutSpecs.
+AsyncDisplayKit's layout is recursive, starting at the layoutSpec returned from `layoutSpecThatFits:` and proceeding down until it reaches the leaf nodes included in any nested `layoutSpec`s.

-Some leaf nodes provide their own intrinsic size, such as ASTextNode or ASImageNode.
+Some leaf nodes provide their own intrinsic size, such as `ASTextNode` or `ASImageNode`.
 An attributed string or an image have their own sizes.
 Other leaf nodes require an intrinsic size to be set.

 **Nodes that require the developer to provide an intrinsic size:**